ratcave/ratcave/docs/tutorial3.rst

     torus.uniforms['diffuse'] = [.2, .8, .8]

-.. note:: All fruitloop objects come with some default uniforms, to make setting up easier and to make naming schemas more consistent.
+.. note:: All ratcave objects come with some default uniforms, to make setting up easier and to make naming schemas more consistent.
 This shouldn't restrict you, though--new uniforms are automatically initialized when you add them dictionary-style, like **torus.uniforms['my_uniform'] = 3.0**!

 If you run the code now, you should now see a cyan rotating torus.
 Let's make it a little more dynamic, shall we? ::